 “Yeah.
 Client,” Andy said and tucked his hands into his pockets.
 “Anyway, lunch?”

-William nodded his head while he resorted to sucking on the chocolate this time around, and the sight made my mouth bend into another small smile.
+William nodded his head as he resorted to sucking on the chocolate this time around, and the sight made my mouth bend into another small smile.
 He was heeding my advice.
 Headstrong as he was, I hadn’t expected that.
 Then, suddenly, his gaze shifted to me.
 Surprised by his attention, I stared back, wide-eyed, feeling caught.
 When he winked, it said more than a thousand words ever could.
 Completely smitten, I nearly sighed – what a man.

 Smiling at me, he faced Andy and Ellie again.
 “Cara and I aren’t having lunch with you lot.
 I need to hear how things are going for her,” he informed us.